Noah Östlund: Playing career

 Östlund made his professional debut for Djurgårdens IF during the 2021–22 season, where he appeared in 11 games.
-He also appeared in 32 games for Djurgårdens' J20 team where he recorded nine goals and 33 assists.
+He also appeared in 32 games for Djurgårdens' J20 team, where he recorded nine goals and 33 assists.

-Following his selection in the 2022 NHL Entry Draft, Östlund was signed by the Buffalo Sabres to a three-year, entry-level contract on 16 July 2022.
+Following his selection in the 2022 NHL entry draft, Östlund was signed by the Buffalo Sabres to a three-year, entry-level contract on 16 July 2022.
 He was returned on loan to continue his development in Sweden with Djurgårdens IF in the HockeyAllsvenskan.

+Unable to help Djurgårdens IF gain promotion, after losing the Allsvenskan finals to Modo Hockey, Östlund left the club and was loaned by the Sabres to continue his development in the SHL with reigning champions, Växjö Lakers, for the 2023–24 season on 4 June 2023.

+After spending most of the 2024–25 season in the American Hockey League (AHL) with the Rochester Americans, Östlund was called up to the Sabres on 4 April 2025. Östlund would later make his NHL debut on 5 April against the Tampa Bay Lightning.

 International play

 Östlund represented Sweden at the 2022 IIHF World U18 Championships where he recorded four goals and six assists in six games and won a gold medal.

+Östlund represented Sweden at the 2024 World Junior Ice Hockey Championships where he recorded three goals and seven assists in seven games and won a silver medal.